ksxatompackages/ksx-matrix/README.md

-# Hacking the Kernel Atom Syntax Theme
+# KSX Matrix syntax highlighting

 A fork of [hacking-the-kernel](https://github.com/heisian/hacking-the-kernel) with some tweaks